Convert Atmospheres to Pascals

 How do I convert Atmospheres to Pascals?

-A non-SI unit of pressure defined as 101,325 pascals exactly, corresponding to standard sea-level atmospheric pressure.
+A non-SI unit of pressure defined as exactly 101,325 pascals, corresponding to the standard sea-level atmospheric pressure as adopted by ISO 2533 and the BIPM SI Brochure.
 To convert Atmospheres to Pascals, multiply by 101325.
 For example, 25 atm equals 2533130 Pa.

 How many Pascals are in 1 Atmosphere?